|

 - Greenberg, L.A. and Lester, D. (1954) Handbook of Cosmetic Materials.
 New York, Interscience.

-- Hjorth, N. (1961) Eczematous Allergy to Balsams, Allied Perfumes and Flavouring Agents.
-Copenhagen.
-Munksgaard.
+- Hjorth N (1961) Eczematous Allergy to Balsams, Allied Perfumes and Favouring Agents.
+With special reference to balsam of Peru.
+Copenhagen: Munksgaard [WorldCat] [url]

 - Holst, R., Kirby, J. and Magnusson, B. (1976) Sensitisation to tropical woods giving erythema multiforme-like eruptions.
 Contact Dermatitis 2: 295.